ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 **NOTE**:

 1. Download the attached dataset to your local directory.
-2 .When taking input parameters from docker run, need to use ENTRYPOINT
+2. When taking input parameters from docker run, need to use ENTRYPOINT
+3. If you encounter an error like `ERROR: failed to solve: process "/bin/sh -c apt update && apt install -y python3 python3-pip && pip3 install pandas" did not complete successfully: exit code: 1` when building an image from this example, please add `--break-system-packages` to `pip3 install`, for this example, `pip3 install --break-system-packages pandas` and try again to build the image

 **Tips**:
 1. You can try to build your container image(s) based-on an existing image on your computer, that will speed up your image(s) creating.
 (Thanks to Drake for this tip).